 There’s a crisp quality to the air and on a clear day, the snow-capped mountains reflected on Okanagan Lake are spectacular to see.
 While the water isn’t warm enough to swim, it doesn’t freeze over either.

 Away from the mountains, Osoyoos is one of the hottest spots in the country and has pleasant weather in winter.

 If you love winter sports, the Monashee Mountains delivers plenty of dry powder snow and is a fantastic place to go skiing in Canada.

-Big White Ski Resort and SilverStar Mountain Resort are fabulous winter resorts with a range of accommodation to suit most budgets.
-Other activities in winter include cross-country skiing, snowshoeing and dog sledding.
+Big White Ski Resort and SilverStar Mountain Resort are fabulous winter resorts with a range of accommodations to suit most budgets.
+Other activities in winter include cross-country skiing, snowshoeing, and dog sledding.

 The Okanagan Valley is a fabulous destination for food and wine.

 Some wineries are usually closed in winter, but there are tasting events throughout the season, and the Okanagan has excellent restaurants that serve local wine.

 Kelowna is the place to go for top restaurants and bars.
 Larger wineries like Summerhill Pyramid Winery and Mission Hill remain open for wine tasting in winter.